A Genetic Algorithm-based Framework for Learning Statistical Power Manifold

 As discussed earlier, we know that in experimental studies the level of significance is usually predetermined as a fixed number, the sample size is given to be varying in a fixed range according to the budget constraint, and there is some expert/prior knowledge about the range in which the unknown effect size of interest may vary.
 Let $[\beta_l,\beta_u]$, $[\boldsymbol{\theta}_l,\boldsymbol{\theta}_u]$, and $[n_l,n_u]$ be the initial ranges of effect size, parameter vector, and sample size respectively.
 Note that, we only need either initial range for the effect size of the parameter vector.

-Statistical power associate with a hypothesis is a function of the effect size $\beta$ (hence of $\boldsymbol{\theta}$), level of significance $\alpha$, and sample size $n$.
-As discussed earlier that level of significance is a predetermined as a fixed number, we can say that power is a function of the effect size and sample size for a fixed given value of the level of significance.
+Statistical power associated with a hypothesis is a function of the effect size $\beta$ (hence of $\boldsymbol{\theta}$), level of significance $\alpha$, and sample size $n$.
+As discussed earlier the level of significance is predetermined as a fixed number, we can say that power is a function of the effect size and sample size for a fixed given value of the level of significance.

 Define the following vector.